andersoneli/BookForm/README.md

-# Flask Web Form Template
 Web form V1
 Eli Anderson
 Isobel Boyd

-This is a basic web form for cellecting information on books that users have read
+This is a basic web form for collecting information on books that users have read

 Instructions for running application